ImaneLamriui/Docker-Compose-And-Python-App-with-Portainer/README.md

 # DockerComposeAndPython-App
 ## Requirements: Flask framework
+__Flask is a framework for Python__, so you need to have Python installed on your system.
+Flask is compatible with Python 3 and higher versions.

+__Installation of Flask__: You need to install Flask in your development environment.
+You can do this using pip, the Python package manager.
+You can install Flask by running the following command in the terminal or command prompt:

+###### pip install Flask

 ### Using Docker Compose with __Portainer__ allows you to manage your multi-container Docker applications more conveniently, as you can define and manage all your containers in a single configuration file.
 __Portainer__ simplifies the management and deployment of Docker containers, making it particularly useful for teams looking to efficiently utilize Docker without dealing with the complexity of the command line.